system-pclub/rust-programming-challenges/README.md

-# The code, analysis scripts and results for ASPLOS 2022 Artifact Evaluation
+# The code, analysis scripts and results for ICSE 2022 Artifact Evaluation

 Version: 1.1\
 Update:  Jan 28, 2022\
-Paper:   Learning and Programming Challenges of Rust: A Mixed-Methods Study
+Paper:   Learning and Programming Challenges of Rust: A Mixed-Methods Study (#1162)

 This document is to help users reproduce the results we reported in our submission.
 It contains the following descriptions: